Das-Panda/Struck-online-GEOG678-fall2025/Lab_07/README.md

 The WebScene contains two main viewpoints:
 1. **Kyle Field – Athletics District**
-2. **Blue Bell Park – Baseball Stadium**

-These slides were used within the StoryMap to communicate building scale and spatial relationships across the athletics district.
+This slide was used within the StoryMap to communicate building scale and spatial relationships across the athletics district.

 ---